 Please refer to the attached Data Sheet for a complete list of the technical characteristics.
 The present handbook deals only with the standard units.
-If optional devices such as breakers, by-pass switch, etc. are provided, please refer to the attached relevant technical sheets.
+If optional devices such as breakers, by-pass switch, etc. are provided, please refer to the attached schematics.
 The units, designed and built in compliance with the European Directives concerning CE marking (Low Voltage Directive and Electromagnetic Compatibility Directive), can be used in both A and B environments according to EN61439-1/2 and are supposed to be connected between mains and user.
+The main features are: